-MEYER WERFT maintains a culture of exchange, The employee magazine "kiek.ut" and the press ticker "Neues von der Werft" are two essential information transparency and open communication.
-Employees, suppliers and the public alike are regularly kept up channels within the internal communication structure.
-For to date about the activities at the shipyard.
-The shiexample, the printed magazine publishes various reports pyard's visitor centre and its guided tours are open covering new projects, technological innovations and coto anyone who would like to view the shipbuilding operations.
-This puts all employees and suppliers on the process up close.
-It is operated jointly with Papensame level of information and ensures they are always burg Tourismus GmbH.
-It was re-opened in spring notified about activities at the shipyard.
-However, MEYER 2015 after a complete reattraction and refurbish-WERFT regards the Internet as a central modern information source.
-News is published on the shipyard's website ment. on the Internet, and the company also uses the medium as a driver of knowledge management.
+The employee magazine "kiek.ut" and the press ticker "Neues von der Werft" are two essential information channels within the internal communication structure.
+For example, the printed magazine publishes various reports covering new projects, technological innovations and cooperations.
+This puts all employees and suppliers on the same level of information and ensures they are always notified about activities at the shipyard.
+However, MEYER WERFT regards the Internet as a central modern information source.
+News is published on the shipyard's website on the Internet, and the company also uses the medium as a driver of knowledge management.
 The Wikipedia online encyclopaedia is an important tool, as is the company's presence in social media like Facebook and Youtube.